thunderdust/Solaris/catalog.md

 ## Chapter 1 - Describe the business situation of 'R&D3' with "5W1H"
 **1. What is your business model?
 Describe industry, product, client, company size etc.**

-    The business is direct sales of laptops.
-This business belongs to Infocomm Products industry.
-The product involved is laptops.
-The company is a small-scaled enterprise, with less than 50 employees, including CEO, support team, sales team, accounting team and marketing team.

-    Clients for this business are categorised into 2 groups:
+    The business involved is direct sales of laptops.
+The product involved is laptops from all mainstream laptop brands (e.g. HP, Lenovo, Toshiba, Acer, Asus, etc.

+    The targeted client company is a small-scaled enterprise in infocomm products industry, with less than 50 employees, including manager(s), sales team, accounting team and marketing team.
+Enterprises which are aiming for business growths and are developing into bigger scales in future as also our clients.

-    1) individual consumers；
-    2) group consumers
-    The former purchase the laptop for their own uses, and hence in most cases the amount of purchase is very small (usually 1 item at a time).
-The second type, group consumers, on the other hand, are purchasing laptops for certain group of people, such as members of an organisation, receivers of a donation programme, or employees of a firm.
+    Our application helps clients to increase their sales productivity and management efficiency at a low cost (to purchase the software) so that they can concentrate on growing their business and make more profits within the same unit of time.

 **2. Who do you think would be involved in your business?
 List up role, person, or group as many as possible.**